AliFarahmand1993/building-a-magazine/README.md

-# Product-Landing-Page
+# building-a-magazine
-Product Landing Page
+buildin a magazine with grid